AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

     * **`load().json`** loads resource structures into the mock context, allowing the code to interact with these resources as if they were provided by a real repository.
 The resource definitions in the file **`BylineImplTest.json`** are loaded into the mock JCR context under **/content**.
     * **`BylineImplTest.json`** does not yet, exist, so let's create it and define the JCR resource structures that are needed for the test.

-1. The JSON files that represent the mock resource structures are stored under **core/src/test/resources** following the same package pathing as the JUnit Java test file.
+1. The JSON files that represent the mock resource structures are stored under **core/src/test/resources** following the same package pathing as the JUnit Java&trade; test file.

-    Create a new JSON file at `core/test/resources/com/adobe/aem/guides/wknd/core/models/impl` named **BylineImplTest.json** with the following content:
+    Create a JSON file at `core/test/resources/com/adobe/aem/guides/wknd/core/models/impl` named **BylineImplTest.json** with the following content:

     ```json
     {